vinylplz/resume/README.md

 Reading state information...
 Done texlive is already the newest version. pandoc is already the newest version.
-The following packages were automatically installed and are no longer required: linux-headers-3.13.0-32 linux-headers-3.13.0-32-lowlatency linux-image-3.13.0-32-lowlatency
-Use 'apt-get autoremove' to remove them.
 0 upgraded, 0 newly installed, 0 to remove and 26 not upgraded.

 Done.